laravel/nova-docs/4.0/resources/fields.md

 :::tip Prerequisites

-PHP extension `ext-intl` is required to display formatted currency.
-For development purpose you may opt to install `symfony/polyfill-intl-icu` which offer only "en" locale.
+The `ext-intl` PHP extension is required to display formatted currency.
+Or, you may install the `symfony/polyfill-intl-icu` Composer package which offers support for the "en" locale.
 :::

 You may use the `min`, `max`, and `step` methods to set their corresponding attributes on the generated `input` control: